Anselmoo/spectrafit/docs/interface/features.md

 5. Single components of the fit as multiple variables (1D-array)

-This analysis should give insights, if the fit model can be further simplified as a result of a superposition of the components.
+This analysis should give insights, if the fit model can be further simplified as a result of a superposition of the components, see also the Wikipedia article about [Correlation][17].

 ??? example "Overall Correlation Analysis"